-4.5 Stand-by Tug
+4.5 Stand-by Tugs

-While an LNG Carrier is alongside, one tug with appropriate power should be stand by at the special mooring buoy 300 metres west of the LNG jetty or at a distance of 10 min notice of arrival at jetty area.

-The master of the tug must be ready for action at all times and keep a listening on VHF Channel 68 while the LNG Carrier is alongside.
+While an LNG Carrier is alongside, tugs with appropriate power should be stand by at the special mooring buoy 300 meters west of the LNG jetty or at 10 min notice of arrival at jetty area.
+The master of each tug must always be ready for action and keep a listening on VHF Channel 68 while the LNG Carrier is alongside.
+Stand-by Tugs requirements are shown at the following table: